QibinLiang/Tacotron2Poor/README.md

-# Tacotron Poor
+# Tacotron2 Poor
 [**中文**](https://github.com/PhyseChan/Tacotron2Poor/blob/master/README.zh.md)

-This is the implementation for Tacotron2 but implemented in an inefficient way that is lack of tricks and details.
+This is the implementation for [**Tacotron2**](https://arxiv.org/pdf/1712.05884.pdf) but implemented in an inefficient way that is lack of tricks and details.
 This project doesn't include the WaveNet module, which means this project just predicts the mel-spectrogram from the text.

 This project uses the TIMIT dataset to train Tacotron2 model and the data will be compressed to a json file by SpeechBrain.
 More details and functionality will be added in the future.